tychen742/dataSciencePy/syllabus.md

 * Extract information from databases
 * Write computer programs in R
 * Automate data analysis
-* Apply these tools to address information science questions
+* Apply these tools to address organization questions
 * Apply general data management and analysis concepts to other programming languages and database management systems

 ### How this course relates to the student learning outcomes

-This course contributes to the quantitative Skills and conducting and analyzing independent/original research by providing students the skills and knowledge they need to manage and analyze the data used in research.
+This course contributes to the quantitative skills and conducting and analyzing independent/original research by providing students the skills and knowledge they need to manage and analyze the data used in research.

 ### Teaching Philosophy